developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/api/index.md

 The body of the `HTTP` request should contain the following data in JSON format:

 * **ConfigData**:
-	* **settingxml**:Base64encoded XML string in accordance with the format specified by the MX framework.
+	* **settingxml**: Base64encoded XML string in accordance with the format specified by the MX framework.
-	* **mxVersion**: version of MX for which the XML settings file is targeted.
+	* **mxVersion**: Version of MX for which the XML settings file is targeted.
 * **BarcodeInfo**
-	* **type**: List of string indicating type of barcode to be generated.
+	* **type**: String indicating type of barcode to be generated. <br>
 	Possible values:
 		* `linear`
-		* `pdf417`: If this parameter is not passed, `pdf417` is used
+		* `pdf417` (default if no value is passed)
 	* **profileName**: String printed as meta info in the generated barcode page for reference.
-If this parameter is not passed, a random name is used.
-For example: `StageNow_profile31`
+A random name (i.e. "StageNow_profile31") is used if no value is passed.
-	* **brandingId**: Optional integer parameter.
-Reserved for future use to identify branding information to be included in the generated barcode.
+	* **brandingId**: Optional integer parameter to identify branding information included in the generated barcode. **Reserved for future use**.
-	* **comments**: optional string with instructions included in the document and displayed to the staging user.
-Comments section in the barcode page if this parameter is not provided.
+	* **comments**: Optional string with instructions included in the document for display to the staging user.
+If no value is passed, takes comments section of the barcode page.

-**Success Response**: Base64 encoded PDF file in binary format with http status code 200.
+**Success Response**: Base64-encoded PDF file in binary format with `HTTP` status code 200.

-**Error Response**: Standard Http error codes will be used to indicate the error.Specific errors will be part of error message in JSON format.
-Example:
+**Error Response**: Standard `HTTP` error codes are used to indicate the error.
+Specific errors are part of error message in JSON format.

+**Examples**:

-* Error code `400`: In case xml input is not found or if it is malformed.
+* Error code `400`: XML input malformed or not found.
-* Error code `503`: If the service cannot be fulfilled due to overloading
+* Error code `503`: Service cannot be fulfilled due to overloading.

 **Sample request body**